Valerio Verre: Return to Perugia

 On 17 August 2018, Verre joined to Serie B side Perugia on loan with an option to buy.

 Loan to Verona

 On 10 August 2019, Verre joined Hellas Verona on loan with an option to buy.

 Loan to Empoli

 On 29 January 2022, Verre moved to Empoli on loan with an option to buy.

 Return to Sampdoria and loan to Palermo

 After his stint at Empoli, Verre returned to Sampdoria, playing the first half of the club's 2022–23 Serie A campaign with the Blucerchiati and being regularly featured in the starting lineup.

 On 27 January 2023, Palermo announced to have signed Verre on loan from Sampdoria until the end of the season, with an option to buy.

 Third stint at Palermo

 On 9 August 2024, after being released by Sampdoria, Verre signed a three-year contract with Serie B club Palermo, thus returning to Sicily for the third time in his career.
+The contract with Palermo was mutually terminated in November 2025.